List of DC Comics characters: M: Hurrambi Marlo

-Hurrambi Marlo is a character appearing in American comic books published by DC Comics.

 Hurrambi Marlo is the president of the fictional Middle Eastern country of Qurac, and was a recurring antagonist in DC Comics during the late Bronze Age, created by Marv Wolfman and Rich Buckler.
 Originally a military general, he came to a power in a coup that overthrew a pro-Western regime and established a military dictatorship in the country.
 His regime became notorious for diplomatic controversies, alleged state-sponsorship of terrorism, and usage of WMDs.

 After coming to power, Marlo hired Cheshire to kidnap Adeline Kane in order to extract information from her that would help him in his upcoming invasion of neighboring Kyran.
 Her son, the Teen Titans member Jericho, went to Qurac to rescue her.
 Cheshire brings Jericho to Marlo, who reveals that he previously hired the Jackal to kill Jericho's father Slade Wilson.
 Jackal kidnapped Jericho and slit his throat, rendering him mute.
 After escaping, they confront Marlo as he was buying weapons for the upcoming invasion, but Jericho decides to pacify him.
 Later, Qurac obtained WMDs, and Marlo embarked on a quest to obtain a powerful substance called Promethium that would help Qurac become the strongest nation on Earth.
 Crossing lines again, Jericho stopped him in a battle.
-He also attended the Penguin's alleged showcase of weapons alongside other dictators, terrorists, and international criminals.

-Marlo's shady business led to him coming into conflict with other parts of the DC universe.
-Such as a confrontation with Superman after he was accused of sponsoring an attack on Metropolis, which Marlo denied.
-As well as Checkmate, who led a Bedouin rebellion to destroy his artillery in Kuwait City, and an attempt to overthrow Marlo.
-Those confrontations led Marlo to establish the terrorist team the Jihad and attempt to assassinate the US President before the Suicide Squad stopped it.
-Marlo would then be deposed after a Quraci protest, Superman was sent to send him on trial to the United States.
+Marlo was deposed after a Quraci protest, Superman was sent to send him on trial to the United States.
 Superman discovers that Marlo was merely a scapegoat for the US government's funding of terrorists in the Middle East after a failed assassination attempt on Marlo's life was ordered by the government.

+Maya

+Maya (Chandi Gupta) is an Indian superheroine in the DC Universe.
+She first appeared in Justice League Europe #47 (1993), and was created by Gerard Jones and Ron Randall.

+Chandi Gupta is an Indian girl who developed the ability to generate fire and water at a young age.
+Her parents leave her in the care of a cult which they had become involved with, whose members believe her to be the reincarnation of Shiva.
+Chandi flees to London after realizing that the cult intends to offer her as a human sacrifice.

+While in London, Chandi assumes the codename Maya and helps the Justice League Europe defeat Sonar.
+She is offered membership in the Justice League and accepts, having nowhere else to go.

+Maya later learns that the cult who adopted her is affiliated with the Overmaster, who plans to destroy Earth.
+Overmaster takes control of Maya's mind and uses her against her teammates.
+Mahayogi, whom she had fought earlier with the League, sacrifices himself to free her.
+After confronting the Overmaster, Justice League Europe disbands.
+Maya reunites with her parents, who are revealed to possess fire-based powers similar to hers.

+Powers and abilities

+Maya was originally only able to manifest a mystical bow, which is capable of firing projectiles made of mystical fire or water.
+She later developed the ability to manifest fire and water without using the bow as a focus.